 Once the complete application package and Faculty Sponsor Assurance form has been received electronically by the IRB, the protocol will be processed and sent out for review.

 The IRB should be notified before a change is made to a protocol.
 Some changes require IRB review and approval, and others do not.
-If you have a question about the need to submit a modification, contact Prof. Meghan Griffith, IRB Chair, or Sharon Byrd, IRB Vice Chair.
+If you have a question about the need to submit a modification, contact Prof. Clark Ross, IRB Chair or Sharon Byrd, IRB Vice Chair.

 Modifications that require IRB review and approval: